Accounts Receivable Financing

-How it works is that a lender will give a certain percentage of your incoming invoices, up to 85%.
-You pay about 1% on the money owed until the vendor pays.
-Some lenders, such as BlueVine won’t even check credit score because they are getting paid by the company’s invoices and don’t assume much risk by lending money.
+A lender will provide you a proportion of your incoming invoices, up to 85%, in exchange for a fee.
+Until the vendor pays, you pay around 1% on the money owing.
+Some lenders, such as BlueVine, will not even do a credit check because they are paid by the company’s invoices and don’t want to take on too much risk by giving money.

-With account receivable financing, a financer can advance you 100% of your outstanding invoices because they are buying your future receivables.
-When utilizing factoring, you pay the lender back weekly over a set period of time until the advance gets cleared rather than paying them back when the vendor pays.
-Some business owners prefer this so they aren’t waiting on customers to settle their debt, but this might mean your funder collects directly from the vendor and you don’t see any of the money, which could strain cash flow more if the repayment is not on your terms.
+A financer can advance you 100% of your outstanding invoices with account receivable financing because they are purchasing your future receivables.
+Instead of paying the lender back when the vendor pays, you pay the lender back weekly over a defined period of time until the advance is cleared when you use factoring.
+Some business owners prefer this since it eliminates the need to wait for customers to pay their debts, but it may mean that your funder collects straight from the vendor and you don’t see any of the money, putting further strain on cash flow if the repayment is not on your terms.

-This kind of financing is when purchasing your accounts receivables.
-Most of these factoring companies will collect from your customers on your behalf.
-Invoice financing is lending you a percentage of incoming invoices and will collect money directly from you.
+When purchasing your accounts receivables, this type of financing is used.
+The majority of these factoring companies will collect on your behalf from your consumers.
+Invoice finance lends you a percentage of your incoming invoices and collects the money from you immediately.

 How to Qualify?

-Funding can help cover gaps in cash flow created by unpaid invoices, yes, however this program isn’t designed to cover delinquent vendors.
-Outstanding means processed but not paid, not necessarily over due or late.
-While vendors can be paid, you would be best off utilizing this funding service if you have clients who generally pay on time.
-A funder is not designed to go after clients for you, you need to ensure your customers pay.
+Yes, funding can help fill cash flow shortages caused by missed invoices, but this program isn’t intended to cover delinquent vendors.
+Outstanding refers to work that has been completed but has not yet been paid, and does not necessarily imply that it is past due or late.
+While suppliers can be paid, if you have regular clients who pay on time, you should use this finance option.
+A funder is not geared to pursue clients on your behalf; you must ensure that your consumers pay.